- HDFS 310 & 410

 - HDFS 430

-Before offering an internship to a student, please double check your site requirements (background check, drug testing, etc.).
+Before offering an internship to a student, please double check the organization's requirements ( affiliation agreements background check, drug testing, internship format, etc.).
 Make sure to communicate this to the student and let them know if they are responsible for the cost and the expected timeline.

 An affiliation agreement can be established with a site that would like to establish a partnership and host interns regularly.
 We are unable to do one time only affiliation agreements for a student.
 An affiliation agreement would need to be a partnership that has opportunities regularly available for students to apply to.